 |Washington Football Team||-2.5 (-110)||-130||Under 45.5 (-110)|

 Next to the two team names are a series of numbers.
-These are the odds and lines for three main bets:
+These are the odds and lines for the three main bet types:

 - Point spread